grabenba/grabenba/README.md

 ### Hi there 👋 I'm Grace.
-After a long career as a System Analyst Graduate, I am looking to reintegrate myself with new knowledge in Backend, Frontend and Data Science.
+After a long experience as a System Analyst Graduate, I am looking to boost my career with new knowledge in Backend, Frontend and Data Science.

 <!--
 **grabenba/grabenba** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.